 Mix it up in a bowl and pour it into a clean jar.
-Wrap a rubber band around the jar, marking where starter sits.
+Wrap a rubber band around the jar, marking where the starter sits.
 This will clearly show if it rises.

-By day 4&5 you may see some bubbles, though you also may not.
+By days 4&5 you may see some bubbles, though you also may not.
 You may not notice the starter is quite runny when it's time to feed it again.
 This is due to the acid created by the bacteria.

-If your starter is splitting and forming liquid on the top or the bottom, check that the environment in which you are keeping your starter isn't too warm.
+If your starter is splitting and forming liquid on the top or the bottom.
+Check that the environment in which you are keeping your starter isn't too warm.
 You may need to increase the feedings to 12 hourly if this keeps happening.

 If by day 6&7 the starter is doubling within 6-8 hours of feeding, increase the 1:1:1 feedings to 12 hourly.

 Looking after your starter is just as important as creating one.
-It's important to keep it refreshed often so there is not a build up of acid.
+It's important to keep it refreshed often so there is not a buildup of acid.